 What Does “Joint Custody” Mean?

 Many divorced parents have joint custody.
-Joint custody really means that parents have agreed to share decision making about the children.
-Both parents can obtain information directly from anyone involved with the children – doctors, teachers, counselors, etc.
+Joint custody can mean several things and will depend on the wording of your court order or written agreement Joint custody often means that parents have agreed to share decision making about the children and that both parents can obtain information directly from anyone involved with the children – doctors, teachers, counselors, etc. Joint custody can also refer to a shared custdy arrangment where the child or choildren split their time equally, or close to equally, between the separate homes of their parents.

 Joint custody does not always mean that the children live in two houses.
 The parents can have joint custody even if the children mainly live with one parent and see the other parent only at certain times.